Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Dependence of the equilibrium on the set of constants.

 Next, let's consider the case where all parameters $c_i$ are different.
-They specifically influence the resource distribution and lead to an increase or decrease in a component's share in certain states~$\omega_i$.
-The analysis of how such external parameters (assistance or favorability) determine the characteristics of the final equilibrium state is a relevant area of study in these models \cite{Karataieva2025}.
-Indeed, the limit state is entirely determined by the set of parameters~$c_i$.
-For instance, a violation of condition~\eqref{ccc} for some~$i$ in Theorem~\ref{thpop2} leads to $p_i^\infty = 0$, which can be interpreted as the complete depletion of the resource from this $i$-th state.
-This has been confirmed by numerous computer simulations (see Fig.~\ref{ris:3pop}).
-And the explicit form of the limit vectors demonstrates that the greater the value of the constant $c_i$, the greater the value of the corresponding $i$-th limit coordinate.
-That is, more favorable conditions associated with a certain state lead to an increase in the corresponding component's share in that state.
+Mathematically, the equilibrium is entirely determined by this set of parameters~$c_i$.
+For instance, a violation of condition~\eqref{ccc} for some index~$i$ in Theorem~\ref{thpop2} leads to the corresponding coordinate vanishing, i.e., $p_i^\infty = 0$.
+This behavior has been confirmed by numerous computer simulations (see Fig.~\ref{ris:3pop_a},~\ref{ris:3pop_b}).
+Furthermore, the explicit form of the vectors of equilibrium demonstrates that a greater value of the constant $c_i$ strictly correlates with a greater value of the corresponding $i$-th coordinate.

+In terms of the applied model, this mathematical dependence illustrates how external parameters (interpreted as assistance or favorability) govern the resource distribution \cite{Karataieva2025}.
+Specifically, more favorable conditions associated with a certain state~$\omega_i$ lead to an increase in the corresponding component's share in that state.
+Conversely, the condition $p_i^\infty = 0$ is interpreted as the complete depletion of the resource from the $i$-th state, resulting in the component's displacement from the system.

 Considering that ${r^t_i = \frac{1-p_i^t}{n-1}}$, equation \eqref{eq:3.1} can be written as

 where